-In the event that the analysis concludes that the Build Alternative has the potential for adverse effects on historic resources, a Section 4(f) Evaluation will be prepared.
+In the event that the analysis concludes that the proposed Project has the potential for adverse effects on historic resources, a Section 4(f) Evaluation will be prepared.
 (Note that Section 4(f) also pertains to public lands such as parks and wildlife refuges.
-However, significant adverse impacts to these resources will not result from implementation of the Build Alternative).
+However, significant adverse impacts to these resources would not be expected to result from implementation of a Build Alternative).